Spanish-style bullfighting: Women in bullfighting

-The history of female bullfighters participating in Spanish-style bullfighting has been traced to the sport's earliest renditions, namely during the late-1700s and early 1800s.
-Francisco Goya, an 18th-century Spanish painter, first depicted a female bullfighter in his work La Pajuelera, which featured a woman sparring with a bull on horseback.
-The Spanish government banned women from participating in the sport from 1909 to 1934, following the Second Spanish Republic's liberation of women until 1939.
+The history of female bullfighters participating in Spanish-style bullfighting has been traced to the sport's earliest renditions, namely during the late 1700s and early 1800s.
+Francisco Goya, an 18th-century Spanish painter, first depicted a female bullfighter in his work La Pajuelera (part of his La Tauromaquia series), which depicts Nicolasa Escamilla sparring with a bull on horseback.
+The Spanish government's Minister of Interior Juan de la Cierva banned women from participating in the sport from 1909 to 1934, following the Second Spanish Republic's liberation of women until 1939.
+This was in reaction to successful toreras of the day such as La Reverte.
 On 10 August 1974, under the dictatorship of Francisco Franco, women were once again allowed to bullfight.
 María de los Ángeles Hernández Gómez was the first woman to earn her bullfighting license (torera) after the ban was lifted.
 During the Spanish Civil War of the 1930s, women were forced to exile in other Spanish-speaking countries and the United States in order to continue bullfighting.
 Throughout the 1980s women had difficulty completing their alternativa, a ceremony where a bullfighter becomes a matador, due to the social pressures of the decade.